13 Serious Health Problems That Don’t Rule Out Life Insurance

 To learn more about purchasing life insurance with heart disease, please see our insider's guide, "Purchasing Life Insurance with Heart Disease or Circulatory Issues."

 Finding affordable life insurance after a serious stroke is certainly a challenge, but it’s possible.
 Since one of the biggest concerns surrounding a stroke is recurrence, it’s best to apply for coverage after a full year with no further strokes.
 The residual effects of your stroke will also play a role in what type of coverage you are able to get.

-As is the case with the conditions above, life insurance is accessible to people with hepatitis given they have received the necessary treatment, completed all follow-up visits, and adopted a healthy lifestyle.
+As is the case with most of the health conditions above, life insurance is accessible to most people with hepatitis given they have received the necessary treatment, completed all follow-up visits, and adopted a healthy lifestyle.

 There are dozens of different factors that contribute to whether you’re able to get life insurance with your health issue, and whether you’re able to find affordable rates.
 However, for the most part, there are probably options for you if:

 - You’re not collecting disability benefits for your condition

 - Your symptoms are moderate and in control